CatoGit/Comparing-the-Performance-of-Deepfake-Detection-Methods-on-Benchmark-Datasets/README.md

 ![Deepfake detection][dfdetect]

+## Overview

+This repository contains a deepfake detector that enables benchmarking, training, or predictions on single videos with 35 different deepfake detection methods.
+It is part of my Master Thesis "Comparing the Performance of Deepfake Detection Methods on Benchmark Datasets" at the Cognitive Systems Group, University of Bamberg.

 ## Getting the models

 Before predicting singles or benchmarking, the "weight" folder with the model checkpoints must be downloaded [here](https://drive.google.com/drive/u/0/folders/1C9T07evRE7S5rFa5H0SmdjCpLsR9Cqa4).
 After downloading it, copy the folder into: